-- [U] 18 Programming Stata - [U] 20 Estimation and postestimation commands exit, when typed from the keyboard, causes Stata to terminate processing and returns control to the operating system.
+[U] 18 Programming Stata

+[U] 20 Estimation and postestimation commands

+exit - Exit from a program or do-file Description Syntax Options Remarks and examples Also see exit, when typed from the keyboard, causes Stata to terminate processing and returns control to the operating system.
 If the dataset in memory has changed since the last save command, you must specify the clear option before Stata will let you leave.
 Use of the command in this way is discussed in [R] exit.